Session 2 - Module A: Advanced LangChain Patterns¶

 return result

-Retry logic with exponential backoff ensures robust API interaction.
-Successful results are cached for future use, while failures trigger progressive delays to avoid overwhelming external services.
+Retry logic with exponential backoff ensures robust data warehouse interaction.
+Successful results are cached for future use, while failures trigger progressive delays to avoid overwhelming data warehouse services.

 except Exception as e: